Integrated approach to patient care

 My passion for movement started at a very young age.
 Here is my story.

 My love of dance started very young.
-I declared myself a ballerina at two years old, and danced competitively until I was 18.
-My mom believed in providing us with varied athletic opportunities.
-Thanks to her, I developed not only a love for dance, but a keen interest in many physical activities!
+I begged to try ballet at two years old, and danced competitively until I was 18.
+My mom believed in providing us with varied athletic opportunities so thanks to her, I developed not only a love for dance, but a keen interest in many physical activities!
 Team sports and outdoor pursuits dominated my time as a teen, and I developed a love for rowing and adventure racing after graduating from university.

 These days career demands and motherhood mean I engage in new physical adventures less often than I’d like, but I maintain a simple goal: to be able to enjoy being active with my family for my entire life.